 - In 2016 with our new extensions and renovations to old sections we have over specked our insulation in walls, floors, attic spaces, air tightness tape, high spec windows etc. To reduce our requirement for heat.

 - We installed 2 x 50kw highly efficient condensing gas boilers in November 2013 for our heating and hot water in the main building, replacing old Oil boilers.
 In Spring 2015 we aim to add solar panels to provide the majority of our hot water.

 - We installed high efficient wood burning stoves to heat our common areas, purchasing wood from local sustainable forests.
 Eliminating old and inefficient Coal burning stoves.

-- We installed LED light bulbs and CFL bulbs throughout the building and ground adding motion and present detectors to public areas where possible.
+- We installed LED light bulbs and CFL bulbs throughout the building and ground adding motion and presence detectors to public areas where possible.
 We estimate our lighting bill to be under €400 for a year for both our buildings in total!